Table of Contents

 - Tax exemption

 Your authorised company is a non-resident for tax purposes in Mauritius.
-This means you’ll be exempted from corporate tax, withholding tax, interest, and royalties, or any capital gains tax.
+This means you’ll be exempted from corporate tax, withholding tax, interest, royalties, or any capital gains tax.

 If you’re looking to set up an Authorised Company on a budget, check out our offer of Mauritius company formation – which should help you reduce set-up costs considerably!